- Know Yourself

 If you are interested in career assessments, follow these steps:

-1. We first encourage you to schedule an appointment with a career counselor to make sure these assessments are right for you.
+1. We first encourage you to schedule an appointment with a career consultant to make sure these assessments are right for you.

-2. If after meeting with a career counselor you decide to do a career assessment(s), depending on which one you choose, you will first pay for it either in person in Career Services with cash or check or you can pay for it online with a credit card (the link will be provided by your career counselor when you meet with them at your first appointment).
-Both the MBTI and SII assessments cost $14 each, while SIGI3 is free and you can log-in to the system through Beaver JobNet - click "Log-in to SIGI3" on your Beaver JobNet homepage on the right side under Career Counseling & Exploration.
-YOU DON'T HAVE TO MEET WITH A CAREER COUNSELOR IN ORDER TO DO SIGI3.
+2. If after meeting with a career consultant you decide to do a career assessment(s), depending on which one you choose, you will first pay for it either in person in Career Services with cash or check or charged to your student account.
+You can also pay for it online with a credit card through the OSU Marketplace.

-3. If doing the MBTI or SII, once we receive your payment, your career counselor will email you log-in instructions to complete the assessment(s).
+3. If doing the MBTI or SII, once we receive your payment, your career consultant will email you log-in instructions to complete the assessment(s).

-4. Once you have completed the assessment(s), schedule an appointment with your career counselor for each assessment to go over your results.
+4. Once you have completed the assessment(s), schedule an appointment with your career consultant for each assessment to go over your results.

 NOTE: Self-assessment can involve much more than taking an inventory.
-Our career counselors can teach you how to engage in your own self-assessment, which you will use for a lifetime.
-Counselors can guide you in assessing your values, and help you explore how your unique background and experiences play a role in your developing career goals.
+Our career consultants can teach you how to engage in your own self-assessment, which you will use for a lifetime.
+Consultants can guide you in assessing your values, and help you explore how your unique background and experiences play a role in your developing career goals.